MileHacker Logo

 Prishtina does not have large-scale food halls like some Western capitals.

-Little local markets give a view into local food culture.
+Little local markets give a view into the food culture of the area.

 International Cuisine Options